 Marcus Haraldsson

-I’m a journalist, photographer, and author that connect science with society.
+I’m a journalist, author, photographer, and facilitator that connect science with society.

 I come from Dalsland, Sweden, and live with my wife in Queens, New York City.